-In your school groups discuss:
+In your groups discuss:

-- Who are my students: their strengths / successes, their challenges / barriers? - How do our students perceive themselves? - What are the functional impacts of these perceived strengths and challenges? - What happens in my school, for our students on the autism spectrum, who have significant barriers or challenges to address?
+- Who are my students: their strengths/successes, their challenges/barriers? - How do our students perceive themselves? - What are the functional impacts of these perceived strengths and challenges? - What happens in my school, for our autistic students who have significant barriers or challenges to address?